Wireless headphones have journeyed from being a plain tool for listening to music to a mainstay gadget for today’s online learning.

 May Have Issues with Transmission

 It’s normal that any signal disruption between headphones and the device can cause the sound to delay or drop out.
-Since wireless headphones have no wires, they have a lesser direct connection compared to the wired headphones.
+Since wireless headphones have no wires, they have a lesser direct connection compared to wired headphones.
 This explains why unsynchronized audio can occur.
 Many users may need to look for areas with low Wi-Fi usage.

 On the positive side, modern wireless headphones are now equipped with access to microwaves, supplementary microphones, and other high-end integrations required to achieve better audio transmission.
 A high-quality Bluetooth headset also offers a quick and flawless pairing with other Bluetooth-enabled devices.